ECP-WarpX/WarpX/Docs/source/developers/testing.rst

 If you need a new Python package dependency for testing, please add it in `Regression/requirements.txt <https://github.com/ECP-WarpX/WarpX/blob/development/Regression/requirements.txt>`__.

-Sometimes, two tests share a large number of input parameters.
+Sometimes two or more tests share a large number of input parameters.
 The shared input parameters can be collected in a "base" input file that can be passed as a runtime parameter in the actual test input files through the parameter ``FILE``.

 Naming conventions for automated tests
 --------------------------------------